 There’s a famous pyramid most of us would recognize, thrown around often as it is to explain why we are the way we are, and why we do the things we do.

-Maslow’s Hierarchy of Needs is considered by some to be an excellent visualization of the stair-step path up which our quest to fulfillment takes us; a race to the top of a pyramid, upon which we’ll find enlightenment and immense satisfaction.
+Maslow’s Hierarchy of Needs is a visualization of the stair-step path up which our quest to fulfillment takes us.
+A race to the top of a pyramid, upon which we’ll find enlightenment and immense satisfaction.

 “I’m fed, clothed, had some sex, am safe, feel loved, have the respect of my peers and myself, am moral, creative, and have gotten rid of my prejudices and dependence on unsupported pseudo-facts.
 Done!
-Time to die.”
+Time to die,” said no one ever.

-This theoretical day never comes, in a lot of cases, or doesn’t come until late in life, at which point a person has more time to ponder such things, but less incentive or means to apply it.
-It’s wonderful to understand what makes you happy in life at age 90, but you’ll get far more use from the discovery if it’s made at age 30.
+This theoretical day never comes, in many cases, or doesn’t come until late in life, at which point a person has more time to ponder such things but less incentive or means to apply it.
+It’s wonderful to understand what makes you happy in life at age 90, but you’ll get far more use from that discovery if it’s made at age 30.

-I set aside a little time each day — 20 minutes — to do nothing at all.
+I set aside a little time each day, just 20 minutes, to do nothing at all.
 I sit and think.
 No listening to music, no chatting with a friend or staring at a poster or reading.
 Just me and my thoughts and a blank wall.
-It’s amazing the kinds of things that rise to the surface when you give your thoughts the time they need to percolate.
+I let my thoughts go wherever they like, and it’s amazing the kinds of things that rise to the surface when you give your thoughts the time they need to percolate.

 There are as many ways to approach this process of self-discovery as there are people, but mine is a starting point you’re welcome to use if you’ve been looking for an excuse to get started on your own philosophical deep-dive and don’t have an existing structure that works for you.